austinbooth/nc-news-frontend/README.md

 ### Prerequisites

-To run this API on your machine, you will need Node.js installed on your machine.
+To run this on your machine, you will need Node.js installed on your machine.

 To install Node, go to: https://nodejs.org/en/download/ \
  The version required is a minimum of v.
 13.8.0